comp590-19s/comp590-19s.github.io/docs/guided-reading-questions.md

     git pull upstream master

 This command pulls the `master` branch, which is where we will be making official commits, from the official `upstream` repository into your local VM repository.
+You will often be notified you need to create a merge commit.
+Simply press `Control+X` if so and the changes from the `upstream` repository will be merged into yours.

 ## Guided Reading Questions